digitgopher/showdown-model/README.md

 ##### Usage

 - Required: [showdown-data](https://github.com/digitgopher/showdown-data), specifically `cards-tables.sql` for card data and `[yyyy]_all.sql` for MLB season data.
-- Optional: Set up R and required libraries.
-Works without this if you use `single` for opponent (distribution of opponents won't be available).
+- Highly Encouraged: Use R and required libraries (truncnorm, rjson, RMySQL).
+Set `$pathToRExecutable` in `formula.php`.
+Optional because simulation will run without R if `single` is used for `num_opp`.
+In this case a distribution of opponents won't be available, as there is only one defined opponent card representing a 'standard' batter/pitcher.

 ```
-    formula.php u p [ dist [ num_opp ] ]
+    php formula.php u p [ dist [ num_opp ] ]
         u = MySQL username
         p = MySQL password
         dist = Method to generate random opponents.
-Default is 'discrete'.
+Default (and only recommended option) is 'discrete'.
 Options:'discrete','continuous','single'.
         num_opp = Number of opponents of each kind to generate.
 Default is 200.
 If 'single' is chosen num_opp is always 1.
 ```
 *Output is very raw.
 The results format is still under development, see [releases](https://github.com/digitgopher/MLBShowdownStatistics/releases) for prototypes to date.*